Melissa Thompson is a patient advocate, health/care strategist, technologist, entrepreneur, and cancer patient.

-Melissa was lauded Entrepreneur of the Year and Innovator of the Year, awarded by the International Women in Business (2013).
+Melissa was lauded as Entrepreneur of the Year and Innovator of the Year, awarded by the International Women in Business (2013).
 Melissa was selected as a “Healthcare Transformer” for the GE & StartUp Health Academy and is an active alumna of non-profit, Springboard Enterprises’ Life Sciences.

 In September 2013, TalkSession was highlighted by the White House as an innovative technology that would change the future of behavioral healthcare in a presentation attended by President Barack Obama and live-streamed on WhiteHouse.gov.

 Previously, Melissa was an Analyst at Goldman Sachs.

 Melissa holds an MBA from Columbia Business School, a BA in Economics and Chinese from Barnard College, Columbia University, and studied at the University of International Business and Economics in Beijing, China.
 She has taken additional coursework at Yale School of Medicine and Johns Hopkins University School of Medicine in Cancer Biology, Breast Cancer, Genomic Data, and Data Science.